Frankish Bow Brooch Replica

 Early Medieval bow brooch - bronze

 07 Fi Bue-Kent Replica of an early medieval Anglo-Saxon bow brooch from the Merovingian Period found in Kent.
-Available in bronze or silver plated.
+Available in Bronze, silver-plated or 925 silver.
 7 x 4 cm

 Details